Julian Critchley: Political career

 Critchley served as a Conservative Member of Parliament, first for Rochester and Chatham from 1959 to 1964 and then for Aldershot from 1970 until his retirement in 1997.
 While he was out of Parliament between 1964 and 1970 he worked as a journalist, including as a TV critic for The Times, and he continued to be active as a journalist and author throughout the remainder of his career.
-Having lost Rochester and Chatham in 1964, he stood again for the seat in 1966 election, but was once again defeated by the Labour candidate Anne Kerr.
+Having lost Rochester and Chatham in 1964, he stood again for the seat in the 1966 election, but was once again defeated by the Labour candidate Anne Kerr.
+In 1965, after his first marriage ended in divorce, he married Heather Goodrick, who was close friends with his first wife; they had two children.

 Critchley was considered to be on the left wing of the Conservative Party (one of the "wets" in Thatcherite terminology) and never attained ministerial rank.
 He became identified as a prominent Tory critic of Margaret Thatcher.
 In 1980 he sparked controversy by writing an anonymous article in The Observer signed "by a Tory", in which he criticised Thatcher's "A level economics" and called her "didactic, tart and obstinate".
 He was later forced to admit authorship.
 He also memorably referred to Thatcher as "the great she-elephant" and claimed responsibility for the currency of the phrase "one of us", which she used privately to refer to any colleague whom she saw as loyal and supportive of her policies.
 (It was used by Hugo Young as the title of his biography of Thatcher.)
 Critchley was, however, supportive of Thatcher's stance at the time of the Falklands War.

 Critchley was a long-standing friend of Michael Heseltine, having met him first at preparatory school.
 Both then went on to Shrewsbury and Pembroke College, Oxford, and Critchley was best man at Heseltine's wedding.
 Their friendship waned in the 1960s, but Critchley still supported Heseltine in the 1990 leadership election.

 From the early 1990s Critchley became severely restricted in mobility from complications arising from the polio from which he had suffered as a young man.
 Still, he successfully re-contested Aldershot at the election in 1992.
 He then became an infrequent attender at the House of Commons until his retirement in 1997.
 He was knighted in 1995.
+By this time, his health was in further decline; he had been diagnosed with prostate cancer.